15 reasons to visit Panama, NOW!

 Reason #10 Panama is the walhalla for hikers

 For example, I did the India Vieja hike that you can only do with a guide.
 I was expecting a group of 10 people, but it was one American, the guide and me.
-And so I was there during the busiest week of the year!
-Nor did the guide happen to be related to anyone who owns this piece of mountain.
-It must be really powerful to own such a piece of land!
+And remember, I was there during the busiest week of the year!

 Public transportation in Panama is not always the fastest, but it is very well organized.
 You can travel all over the country by local bus, and it’s cheap, too.